 Parish Announcements

-7. Mass Intention Envelopes are available at the Entrance of the Chapel and the Church or with Parish Council Members, which has to be completed with your intentions, all other details, love offerings (min. of UZ 100,000 per intention), sealed and returned to Fr.
-Michal or any Parish council members.
+5. Mass Intention Envelopes are available at the Entrance of the Chapel and the Church or with Parish Council Members, kindly complete all required details (your intentions, contact information etc.) with your love offerings (min. of UZ 100,000 per intention), seal and return it to Fr Michal or any Parish council members.

-10. Anyone interested in leading the readings on Sunday may contact Rashmi DSouza at rashmi.dsouza2007@gmail.com.
+6. Anyone interested in leading the readings on Sunday may contact Rashmi D'Souza at rashmi.dsouza2007@gmail.com.

 History of the Church